 How and when to get to Zlatni Rat beach

-To reach Bol, you can take a ferry 1 hr an 10 minutes ferry from Split (see ferry map) Spending a day here at Zlatni Rat can be an ideal day trip from Split.
+To reach Bol, you can take a ferry 1 hr and 10 minutes ferry from Split (see ferry map) Spending a day here at Zlatni Rat can be an ideal day trip from Split.
 From Korcula island or Dubrovnik, it takes a couple more hours by the same ferry.
+From Vis check here.
 The nearest airport is Split airport.

 If you are staying in Bol, to avoid the crowds in the summer months, try to get to the beach as early as possible as in the afternoons, it tends to get pretty busy especially on the windy days with the windsurfers.